yottapanda/website/content/posts/outdated-ai.md

 ## SQLAlchemy

 Alembic is designed to use SQLAlchemy under the hood to achieve things like automatic migration generation.
-Based on minimal internet browsing, SQLAlchemy appears to be the defacto option for Python database work, which makes sense given the Alembic integration.
+Based on minimal internet browsing, SQLAlchemy appears to be the de facto option for Python database work, which makes sense given the Alembic integration.
-As such I had us adopt migrate our codebase to it.
+As such I had us adopt and migrate our codebase to it.

 SQLAlchemy has 2 usage patterns: